 Rating: easy to medium

 Long Crendon is a large village approximately 3 miles away from Thame.

-To get to Long Crendon you will cross the county border into Bucks, and equally beautiful part of the country.
-Part of the roots will use the disused Thame to Long Crendon road that was closed way back in the 1970’s.
+To get to Long Crendon you will cross the county border into Bucks, an equally beautiful part of the country.
+Part of the roots will use the disused Thame to Long Crendon road that was closed way back in the 1970s.
 But don’t worry about this, no traffic travels along this road as there is no vehicle access at either end.

 Caution: part of this route requires you to cross the A419 leading to Oxford.

 Starting at St Mary’s Church, Thame, travel north and walk between the line of metal stanchion posts in the road.
 You’re now on the old Long Crendon road.
 Cross over the bridge (maybe pause for a quick game of Poohsticks), then continue for about 200 m.
 At this point you reach the Thame by-pass.
 Please do take care crossing as the traffic is very fast moving.

 On the far side, you’ll see a small footpath through the grass.
 Follow this path and you’ll rejoin the old Long Crendon Road.
 After a short distance, you’ll see a stile on your left – cross over into the field.

 Keeping the fence on your right, keep walking and cross over the next stile.
 Once over the stile, turn right and head north until you come to another stile.
 At the stile turn left into the next field.
 Follow the public footpath markers and head in a north-westerly direction across two more fields.